cleaning spring onions

 We work hard on the farm in all types of weather.
 You will work in the hot sun and the rain, get sweaty and dirty, and could even get stung by a bee.
 You are responsible to bring your own water, hat, rain coat, sunscreen, etc. Check the forecast before you come and be prepared for any type of weather.
 In cases of extreme weather, we may reschedule work-share shifts.

-If you have a lot of travel plans that conflict with your weekly shift, please make arrangements ahead of time to cover your shift (ask a friend or family member to come in your place) or to come on another day that week.
+If you have a lot of travel plans that conflict with your weekly shift, please make arrangements ahead of time to cover your shift (ask a friend or another work share to cover your shift) or to come on another day that week.
 You must make up the hours you missed or you can pay for your CSA that week.

 We rely on the help of our work-shares to get a lot of weekly tasks done including harvesting, washing, weeding, transplanting, and other physically demanding tasks.
 You must be able to lift and carry heavy bins of vegetables and to squat, kneel, bend, etc.

 We require work-share applicants to come work for a day in April or May to complete a working interview.